bitcoin-dev-project/bitcoiner-intro-to-rust/02_setup.md

 [dependencies]
 ```

-There is a `package` section which shows some package configuration options and a `dependencies` which we'll use to manage any external libraries (or `crates`) that we'll want to use in our program.
+There is a `package` section which shows some package configuration options and a `dependencies` section which we'll use to manage any external libraries (or `crates`) that we'll want to use in our program.
-Cargo will use this to fetch and build package dependencies and keep track of them in the `Cargo.lock` file.
+Cargo uses this information to fetch and build package dependencies and keeps track of them in the `Cargo.lock` file.

 The next folder we'll look at is `src`, which contains the `main.rs` file.
-This is our entry point into our Rust program.
+This is the entry point of our Rust program.
 We will call our program from the terminal using `$ cargo run`.
 This will compile our program, create an executable file and then run it.